• Skip to primary navigation

 Golf Ball, Tee and Scorecard

-The completion take place over 4 days, staring on a Thursday and running through until the Sunday.
-The field often starts with around 156 players in total, which makes it one of the biggest golfing events of the year.
-Due to the time of year that the event is played means that the days are long, but it still requires players to start from both the first and tenth tee for the opening two days at least.
+The completion take place over four days, staring on a Thursday and running through until the Sunday.
+The field often starts with around 156 players in total.
+Due to the time of year that the event is played means that the days are long, with the first tee-off often at around 6am with the final groups starting at 4pm for the first two days at least.

 The tournament is a stroke play event, meaning that 72 holes will be played in total, broken down into 18 for each day.
 After 36 holes the cut will be enforced and players who aren’t within the top 70 and ties or within 10 shots of the lead are removed from the tournament.
 The remaining players then play out 36 more holes over the Saturday and Sunday before crowing the winner.
 The winner will be the players with the lowest gross score after 72 holes.